 To some, the thought of travelling to China can be daunting, especially if you’re going to embark on the journey solo.
 Whilst there are some challenges, it’s such a wonderful country to visit – and most importantly safe.
-So here are my top tips for travelling alone in China.
+So here are my top tips for travelling on a group tour solo in China.

 1. Write down key phrases